FAQs: 4-Year DDS Program

 The deadline is February 1st in the year admission is sought.

-In the 2016 cycle, the mean Total GPA of admitted students was 3.5.
-The mean Science GPA was 3.5.
+The mean Total GPA of admitted students is 3.5; the mean Science GPA is 3.4.

-In the 2016 cycle, the mean DAT scores of the admitted students exceeded the national mean.
-The mean score for the DAT Academic Average, Total Science and Reading Comprehension sections were each 21.
-The mean score for Perceptual Ability was 20.
+The mean score for the Academic Average, Total Science and Reading Comprehension sections are each 21.
+The mean score for Perceptual Ability is 20.

-No, NYU Dentistry accepts application materials and updates, including retakes of the DAT, throughout the application cycle, until the application deadline of February 1, 2017.
-Interviews are typically conducted from September through April.
+No. NYU Dentistry accepts application materials and updates, including retakes of the DAT, throughout the application cycle, until the application deadline of February 1, 2023.
+For applicants who are taking the Canadian DAT (CDAT), for the 2022-2023 application cycle, applicants should take the November CDAT.
+Interviews will be conducted from September through March.

 Applicants are emailed within 3-4 weeks to confirm receipt of applications.

-Given the number of applications we received, we regret that we cannot offer feedback on applications.
-However, we encourage you to reapply to the College of Dentistry next cycle, should you remain interested.
+Given the number of applications we receive, we regret that we cannot offer specific feedback on applications.

-Per AADSAS guidelines, decisions are made starting December 1.
-Post December 1, interviewed applicants are admitted on a rolling basis.
+Per ADEA AADSAS guidelines, decisions are made starting December 15th.
+Applicants interviewed after December 15th are admitted on a rolling basis.

-Local Outreach: DDS students provide care aboard the Smiling Faces, Going Places mobile care van, which travels throughout New York City daily to provide comprehensive care to underserved public school children, and also at local senior centers.
+DDS students participate in local outreach throughout their four years at NYU, including educational presentations and oral screenings at local schools and childcare centers, health fairs, and providing care aboard the Smiling Faces, Going Places mobile care van, which travels throughout New York City daily to provide comprehensive care to underserved public school children, and also at local senior centers.

-Each year, over 200 NYU dental students participate in outreach both nationally and internationally.
+Additionally, over 200 NYU dental students participate in outreach both national and international outreach each year.
 Learn more about student outreach programs.

-Students can start research in the summer before their first year, or after spring of the first year.
+Students can participate in research in the summer before their first year, or after spring semester of the first year.
 Learn more about student research at NYU Dentistry.